serverlessworkflow/specification/specification/README.md

 }
 ```

-The first timeout would starts once any of the referenced events are consumed.
+The first timeout would start once any of the referenced events are consumed.
 If the next event does not occur within
-the defined timeout no workflow instance should be created.
-Otherwise the timeout
+the defined timeout, no workflow instance should be created.
+Otherwise, the timeout
 resets while we are waiting for the next defined event.

-If the event state is not a starting state, the timeout property defines the time period from when the
+If the event state is not a starting state, the timeout property is relative to the time when the
 state becomes active.
 If the defined event conditions (regardless of the value of the exclusive property)
 are not satisfied within the defined timeout period, the event state should transition to the next state or end the workflow
 instance in case it is an end state without performing any actions.